Cincinnati Catastrophic Injury Lawyer & Ohio Product Liability Attorney reviewing cases of Electrical Injury

 Following an electrical injury if you suspect there was negligence or simply have questions about what may have happened, you should contact and experienced catastrophic injury and product liability lawyer.

-Joe Lyon is an experienced electrical injury attorney who is well versed in the science and economic impact that such an injury has on the injured person’s life.
+Joe Lyon is an experienced Cincinnati Catastrophic Injury Lawyer and Ohio workplace negligence attorney who is well versed in the science and economic impact that such an injury has on the injured person’s life.

 The National Institute for Occupational Safety and Health has reported that most American workers are exposed to electrical energy during the work day, and electrical hazards can affect workers in several different industries.